-- The fundamental purpose of overseeding is to establish a temporary cool-season grass into the warm-season base for improved color and playability during the fall and winter when the warm-season grass enters dormancy. - Overseeding is not recommended as a routine "best management practice" but may need to be practiced in certain situations.
-Overseeding requires more energy, water, mowing, fertilization, pesticide applications, etc. - Overseeding increases the need for irrigation and routine mowing and may result in significant thinning of the base grass during spring transition. - Successful overseeding programs require year-long planning and incorporate all aspects of root-zone cultivation and weed control in an effort to maintain health of the warm-season turfgrass while allowing successful establishment of the overseeded cool-season grass species.
+- The fundamental purpose of overseeding is to establish a temporary cool-season grass into the warm-season base for improved color and playability during the fall and winter when the warm-season grass enters dormancy. - Overseeding increases the need for irrigation and routine mowing and may result in significant thinning of the base grass during spring transition. - Successful overseeding programs require year-long planning and incorporate all aspects of root-zone cultivation and weed control in an effort to maintain health of the warm-season turfgrass while allowing successful establishment of the overseeded cool-season grass species.

 - Thatch depth greater than 0.5 inch in the warm-season turfgrass base will prevent good seed-to-soil contact and will result in sporadic germination and establishment.
-Remove thatch as part of an active cultivation program before overseeding. - Reduce or eliminate fertilization of the base grass three to four weeks before the planned seeding date to minimize growth and competition.

-- Core-aerify the soil four to six weeks before the planned overseeding date to open turf canopy and aid in uniform establishment of overseeded grass. - Select grass species/cultivars that are adapted to the desired use, taking note of disease resistance and spring transition traits.
+Remove thatch as part of an active cultivation program before overseeding. - Reduce or eliminate fertilization of the base grass three to four weeks before the planned seeding date to minimize growth and competition. - Core-aerify the soil four to six weeks before the planned overseeding date to open turf canopy and aid in uniform establishment of overseeded grass. - Select grass species/cultivars that are adapted to the desired use, taking note of disease resistance and spring transition traits.
 Cultivars with improved heat tolerance can delay spring transition and create increased competition for water, nutrients, and light with the warm-season turfgrass base. - Irrigate newly planted overseed to maintain constant moisture levels, not allowing the soil surface to dry out.
 Gradually reduce irrigation once the seedlings have been mowed. - Do not fertilize with nitrogen immediately before or during establishment of overseed as the N may encourage warm-season turfgrass competition and increase disease potential. - Move hole locations on putting greens daily during the establishment period to minimize damage to seedlings from foot traffic. - Reduce fertilizer rates in spring to slow growth of overseeded grass.
-Once warmseason turfgrass regrowth is apparent, restore fertilizer applications to stimulate growth of the warm-season turfgrass. - Colorants (dyes and pigments) can be used to provide winter color to dormant grasses and requires significantly less resources to implement than overseeding. - Overseeding practices can generate significant dust that may require dust control measures.
+Once warmseason turfgrass regrowth is apparent, restore fertilizer applications to stimulate growth of the warm-season turfgrass. - Colorants (dyes and pigments) can be used to provide winter color to dormant grasses. - Overseeding practices can generate significant dust that may require dust control measures.